 Could You Sing Barbershop?

-The Martin/St. Lucie Mariners Barbershop Chorus is constantly looking for men who like to sing.
+The Martin/St. Lucie Mariners Barbershop Chorus is constantly looking for people who like to sing.
 Whether singing with the car radio, around the bar or in the shower you may have asked yourself “Why couldn’t I sing with a chorus?”
 Very likely you could sing barbershop.

 Although it is an advantage to be able to read music, such as you may have experienced in your high school band or singing in your church choir, it is not an essential.
 Many “barbershoppers” are unable to read music.
 Songs are learned primarily from audio tapes supplied to the chorus and by repetition at chorus rehearsal sessions.